schukinp/5_lang_frequency/README.md

 To run the code open get_most_frequent_words.py and fill in parameters:
         filepath: path to your file including file extension
-        n: number of most frequent words to print
+        number: number of most frequent words to print

 Linux:
 ```bash